 It is unclear how much the students knew although it is unlikely they will be charged.
 College applicants generally are keenly aware of their practice test scores from SAT/ACT prep courses, so it seems unusual that a substantial increase in test score wouldn’t be noticed by the student.
 Additionally, college applications are submitted by the student so it would be odd for an application to be submitted without them knowing the content.
 Of course, most of the students will be expelled from the schools since they did not actually qualify to get into the colleges in the first place and that is a serious punishment in itself.

-If you or someone you know has been accused of a federal crime like those above, Vista defense attorney Peter Liss can help.
+If you or someone you know has been accused of a federal crime like those above, Vista racketeering lawyer Peter Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Common Image by Anthony Mireles